 Lester Flohr “Gets Moving Again!”

-“I lost 20 pounds during the program,” says Lester.
+“I lost 20 pounds during the program,” said Lester.
 “I learned about proper nutrition and how to count carbs.
 The group setting was a great support system.
 One of the best benefits was that the program helped solidify the habit of exercise in my life.”

 Lester found the program so valuable he participated in it twice.
 “After the program, my wife and I started exercising together.
 Her support has been critical to my success.”

-As a firefighter and chief of the fire department, Lester deals with high stress, poor sleep, and adrenaline rushes.
+As a firefighter and chief of the fire department, Lester deals with high stress, poor sleep and adrenaline rushes.
 Today, his exercise routine includes biking to and from work every day, as well as working out on elliptical machines and treadmills.

 In total, Lester has lost 60 pounds and now has a 40-inch waist.
 His wife has dropped a couple of dress sizes, too.
 “I hope Samaritan Diabetes Center reaches a lot of people,” said Lester.
 “The program really helps people reach their weight loss goal.
 The support and educational information in the “Get Moving Again!” program makes all the difference.”